Blockchain-based DeFi platforms need scrutiny, experts warn investors

 The DeFi lending giant Celsius halting withdrawals has weighed on the broader crypto sector with Bitcoin, the world's largest digital token plunging to the lowest in 18 months in Asia trading on Monday.

-Decentralised finance or DeFi offers financial instruments without relying on intermediaries such as brokerages, exchanges, or by using smart contracts on a Blockchain.
+Decentralised finance or DeFi offers financial instruments without relying on intermediaries such as brokerages, exchanges, or banks by using smart contracts on a Blockchain.

 –IANS